klu428/fantasy-combat-tournament/README.md

 Each combat between 2 characters ends when one of the characters die.

 Each round consists of two attacks, one for each character.
 For each attack, attacker and defender both generate dice rolls.
-The type and number of dice is listed above in the table.
+The type and number of dice for each character is listed below.

 The actual damage inflicted from the attacker onto the defender is calculated as follows: